im-open/transition-jira-issues/README.md

 They are two different ways to update fields.
 Passing a `update-fields` input or an `process-operations` input.
 You may not specify the same field name in both the `update-fields` and `process-operations` inputs.

-If you are unsure what field names to use, run the [Get-Jira-Issue](../main/Test-Get-Jira-Issue.ps1) script locally from your machine using your ExtendHealth username and password.
+If you are unsure what field names to use, run the [Get-Jira-Issue](../main/Test-Get-Jira-Issue.ps1) script locally.

 > You may also use the field's display name